Amila3951/Visit-Balkans/README.md

 ![Destinations](assets/images/destinations.png)

-- **Signup Section**:
+- **Sign Up Section**:
   - Heading: An engaging headline encourages users to stay informed about the latest Balkan adventures, special offers, and travel tips.
-  - Signup Form: A user-friendly form includes fields for:
+  - Sign Up Form: A user - friendly form includes fields for:
      - Email Address: This field prompts users to enter their email address and offers autofill suggestions based on previously saved email addresses in their browser.
 It also includes validation to ensure the email format is correct (i.e., contains "@").
 If an invalid email is entered, an error message (e.g., "Please enter a valid email address") is displayed below the field.
      - Password: This field requests users to create a password for their account.
 If left empty, an error message (e.g., "Please enter a password") appears below the field.
      - "Sign Up" Button: A visually prominent button enables users to submit the form.
-Upon clicking, if any required fields are not filled in correctly, an overall error message (e.g., "Please fill in all required fields") is displayed at the top of the form, and the relevant field-specific error messages are shown.
+Upon clicking, if any required fields are not filled in correctly, an overall error message (e.g., "Please fill in all required fields") is displayed at the top of the form, and the relevant field - specific error messages are shown.

 ![Destinations](assets/images/signupform.png)